-Sometimes in his discourse traditions, moral and family come along, for example, in the National address of 2007: "Real art carries a serious educational charge, forms the beginnings of patriotism, develops moral and family values, respect for work and for older generations."557 To sum up, rhetoric on liberal values of two presidents vary.
+Sometimes in his discourse traditions, moral and family come along, for examplle, in the National address of 2007: "Real art carries a serious educational charge, forms the beginnings of patriotism, develops moral and family values, respect for work and for older generations."
+519 To sum up, rhetoric on liberal values of two presidents vary.
 In it essence, it means that legitimation claims are also different.
 If Kazakh president propounds the doctrine of multiethnic unity and friendship in his politics, Russian president emphasizes his support for families and traditions.

-Nationalism accents are steadily increasing in the Russian president's discourse except for the period of Medvedev's presidency.
-(Figure 3.5.)
+Nationalism accents are increasing in the Russian president's discourse.
+Figure 3.7.

-Figure 3.5.
 Nationalism in the discourse of the Russian president, 2000-2021.